DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

    Other distributions
    : `sudo tar -C /opt/datadog -xzf datadog-dotnet-apm<TRACER_VERSION>-tar.gz && /opt/datadog/createLogPath.sh`

-#### Containerized environments
+#### Chiseled containers

-To install the .NET Tracer in containerized environments, particularly chiseled or distroless Docker images (without a shell), use the following Dockerfile commands:
+To install the .NET Tracer in chiseled or distroless Docker images (without a shell), use the following Dockerfile commands:

 - Use `ADD` to put the tracer files in the container.
 - Use `COPY --chown=$APP_UID` with an empty folder as source to create the logs path.